Bancorp (TBBK) Increases Provision For Consumer Fintech Loan Credit Losses, Acknowledges Internal Control Weaknesses– Hagens Berman

-SAN FRANCISCO, April 16, 2025 (GLOBE NEWSWIRE) -- The Bancorp, Inc. (NASDAQ: TBBK) belatedly filed its amended annual report, in which it disclosed previously omitted crucial information to investors, escalating investor concerns already inflamed by asset quality matters alleged in a securities class action suit.
+SAN FRANCISCO, April 18, 2025 (GLOBE NEWSWIRE) -- On April 7, 2025, The Bancorp, Inc. (NASDAQ: TBBK) belatedly filed its amended annual report, in which it disclosed previously omitted crucial information to investors, escalating investor concerns already inflamed by asset quality matters alleged in a securities class action suit.

 The suit, captioned Linden v.
 The Bancorp, Inc., et al., No. 1:25-cv-00326-JLH (D. Del.), seeks to represent investors who purchased Bancorp securities between January 25, 2024, and March 4, 2025